lioramar55/minesweeper/README.md

+##Minesweeper

-Hello and welcome to my minesweeper project!
+Hello and welcome to[ my minesweeper project](https://lioramar55.github.io/minesweeper)!

 This project was done by me using html, css and javascript, in the end of January 2022, as part of a bootcamp.